Hakim-Latroch/CS50Web-Course-Projects/README.md

 ### completed Tasks :
     ✅ Entry Page
     ✅ Index Page
+    ✅ Search
-        ➡ Search : in progress
+        ➡ New Page : in progress

 ## Required tasks for this project as provided :
 <br>